EBM

 Responsibilities of EBM

-The legal basis for the jurisdiction of the Investigation and Complaints Office for Police Conduct (EBM) can be found in Sec.
+The legal basis for the jurisdiction of the Investigation and Complaints Office for Allegations of Police Ill-treatment (EBM) can be found in Sec.
 4 (4) and (5) of the BAK Act.

 Accordingly, EBM is responsible nationwide for: